huggingface/blog/deep-rl-q-part2.md

 As we continue exploring and exploiting the environment and updating Q-values using TD target, **Q-Table will give us better and better approximations.
 And thus, at the end of the training, we'll get an optimal Q-Function.**
 ---
-Now that we **studied Q-Learning**, let's **implement our first RL agent from scratch**.
-A Q-Learning agent and we will train in two environments:
+Now that we **studied the theory of Q-Learning**, let's **implement it from scratch**.
+A Q-Learning agent that we will train in two environments:

 1. *Frozen-Lake-v1* ❄️ (non-slippery version): where our agent will need to **go from the starting state (S) to the goal state (G)** by walking only on frozen tiles (F) and avoiding holes (H).
 2. *An autonomous taxi* 🚕 will need **to learn to navigate** a city to **transport its passengers from point A to point B.**